Goziechukwu/Java-Python-Diff-Quiz/README.md

 - JAVASCRIPT

+- [Google Fonts](https://fonts.google.com/) was used to obtain the two fonts, Oswald and Lato used in the website.

 The Codeanywhere workspace was used to write the code.

 • All the codes, README and the commits were pushed to GitHub repository